KevinAlberto01/ROS2/README.md

 ## 2.Tools we use

 terminal
+****terminator
-terminator - its a improved terminal where you can split easily in four any layout to intall it -  sudo apt intall terminator visual studio - to write code sudo apt install python3-pip
+<sub> its a improved terminal where you can split easily in four any layout </sub>
+to intall it
+sudo apt intall terminator
+visual studio - to write code
+sudo apt install python3-pip